How To Add a YouTube Video to Your Web Site

 Here's an example of a YouTube video that is directly embedded into this page.

 How do you do it?
 When you locate a video you'd like to add to your page on YouTube, look below the video for a Share button as shown below.

 When you click the Share button, the HTML code used to embed a link that video is displayed directly below it, however that's not what we are after--we want to directly embed the video into the page.
-We do that by clicking the Embed button which is displayed directly below the Link URL, as shown below.
+We do that by clicking the Embed button which is also displayed below the video, as shown similar to what is below.

 Once you click the Embed button, you will see the HTML code for embedding the video, as shown below.